Star Formation Efficiency in Nearby Galaxies Revealed with a New CO-to-H2 Conversion Factor Prescription: Discussion

 The correlation of \aco~with $\sim$100-pc scale velocity dispersion with only a $\sigma \sim 0.1$~dex scatter (see Section~\ref{subsec:prescription}), contrary to $\sim$0.3~dex or larger scatter using $Z$- and/or $\Sigma_\mathrm{star}$-based prescriptions, shows that velocity dispersion is an excellent observational tracer for \aco~variations in star-forming galaxies.
 The rationale behind such a strong relation may be that $\Delta v$ directly traces the optical depth changes that are the dominant effect responsible for altering \aco~across these galaxies, as it has been shown that opacity variation is the primary driver of \aco~in various galaxy centers \citep{2020A&A...635A.131I,2022ApJ...925...72T,2023ApJ...950..119T}.
 However, effects of CO-dark gas and CO excitation can also be important to explain \aco~variations across the galaxy disks, which have therefore motivated previous \aco~prescriptions based on metallicity and/or CO integrated intensity \citep[e.g.,][]{2012MNRAS.421.3127N,2015A&A...583A.114H,2016A&A...588A..23A,2017MNRAS.464.3315A,2020ApJ...903..142G}.

 As discussed in Section~\ref{subsec:implication}, the correlation of \aco~with metallicity ($Z'$) is indirectly included in the dependence with $\Delta v$ because both $Z'$ and $\Delta v$ vary with galactocentric radius and are thus correlated.
 Furthermore, statistical studies on molecular cloud properties have shown that velocity dispersion also correlates well with molecular gas surface density and the CO integrated intensity across galaxy disks \citep{2009ApJ...699.1092H,2020ApJ...901L...8S,2022AJ....164...43S,2021MNRAS.502.1218R}.
 Therefore, it is likely that our $\Delta v$-based prescription contains opacity variations and metallicity gradients as well as the physics of the \aco--$I_\mathrm{CO}$ correlation suggested by simulation studies \citep{2012MNRAS.421.3127N,2020ApJ...903..142G,2022ApJ...931...28H}.
 This means that the proposed prescription (Equation~\ref{eqn_ew21_fit}) may incorporate more than one piece of physics into a single scaling relation, which could explain why the trend holds across different galactic environments.
+We also note that metallicity effects on \aco~should be more drastic in low-metallicity dwarf galaxies due to the lack of dust shielding that can prevent CO from dissociation, and thus metallicity variations being included in our $\Delta v$-based prescription might only be true in the context of MW-like star-forming disk galaxies as represented by the PHANGS sample.

 In Sections~\ref{subsec:sfe_centers} and \ref{subsec:sfe}, our prescription (based on the dust \aco~measurements) suggests lower \aco~in barred galaxy centers that lead to higher SFE than non-barred centers and the disks.
 This low \aco~and high SFE in barred centers imply that the amount of molecular gas can be overestimated by previous studies due to inaccurate \aco~or the assumption of a constant SFE.
 By comparing the derived $\Sigma_\mathrm{mol}$ under different \aco~assumptions for all galaxies in Table~\ref{tab:sample}, we find that the median $\Sigma_\mathrm{mol}$ of barred centers is 3 times higher than that of non-barred centers if using a MW-like \aco.
 On the other hand, our \aco~prescription results in only 1.3 times higher $\Sigma_\mathrm{mol}$ in barred centers.
 Therefore, it is likely that the enhanced SFE is a more important factor causing high SFR observed in barred galaxy centers, compared to an increased amount of molecular gas driven inwards by bars.